 The film features the first film adaptations of scenes from Moore's acclaimed series V for Vendetta and Watchmen, shot in early 2002.
 Another key scene features a direct reference to the character of John Constantine from the comic book Hellblazer.
 The film also contains a brief look into Lost Girls, which would not be officially released until years later.

-Sadly this video has been deleted.
-I place excerpts from the concert here until it comes up online again....
+Sadly the video of the entire concert has been deleted.
+I place an excerpt from the concert here until it comes up online again....

 The man known as The Greatest Ever Rock Drummer releases Live 1970.
 This studio date was the only one played by the band in October 1970 and would be the final concert in Germany for the Airforce band before they split.
 The performance captured by the cameras features Sunshine Of Your Love both as part of an extended jam which included Early In The Morning a featured track from the first Airforce album and also later in the set as a stand alone performance and 12 Gates Of The City a Graham Bond composition which featured on the second Airforce album.
 The total running time of this performance is over fifty minutes and for transmission on the 20th October 1970 the decision was made to edit the performance and therefore the great majority of this historic and rare television appearance has remained in the vaults.
 Ginger Baker remains a hugely influential artist and as such commands a massive fan base most of whom will be interested in this rarely seen archive performance.